SciML/JumpProcesses.jl/docs/src/jump_types.md

   `NRM` often have the best performance.
 - For very large networks, with many updates per jump, `RSSA` and `RSSACR` will often substantially outperform the other methods.
-- For systems with `VariableRateJump`, only the `QueueMethod` aggregator is supported.
+- For systems with `VariableRateJump`, only the `Coevolve` aggregator is supported.
 - The `SSAStepper()` can be used with `VariableRateJump`s that modify the state of differential equations.
 However, it is not possible to use `SSAStepper()`